-10 mins prep to make this Filipino signature pressure cooker chicken adobo.
+10 mins prep to make this Filipino signature Pressure Cooker Chicken Adobo Recipe (Instant Pot Chicken Adobo).
 No need to marinate ahead.
 A burst of sweet, savory, and sour flavors wrapped with a kick of spice.
 Frugal, super easy to make, and just perfect over rice.
 YUM!

 We got hooked to Filipino food all thanks to our talented Filipino chef & restaurateur client.